-- Annual reports must be either perfect bound or PUR bound. - Coatings such as cello sheens or varnishes are not to be applied to covers or internal pages. - Do not use finishing elements that contribute to the cost of production (e.g. spot varnish, die cutting or embossing).
+- Annual reports must be perfect bound. - Coatings and varnishes should not be applied to covers or internal pages. - · Finishing elements (e.g. spot varnish, die cutting or embossing) should not be used. - Additional packaging (e.g. plastic folders or boxes) should not be used.